Escalade Completes Acquisition of Brunswick Billiards Business Assets from Life Fitness, LLC - ExBulletin

 Escalade Completes Acquisition of Brunswick Billiards Business Assets from Life Fitness, LLC

-EVANSVILLE, Ind., Jan.
-21, 2022 (GLOBE NEWSWIRE) — Escalade, Inc. (NASDAQ: ESCA), a leader in indoor and outdoor recreational sporting goods and equipment, today announced that it has completed the acquisition of the assets of the Brunswick Billiards business of Life Fitness, LLC, a portfolio company of KPS Capital Partners, LP.
+EVANSVILLE, Ind., January 21, 2022 /PRNewswire/ — Escalade, Inc. (NASDAQ: Escale), a leader in sports equipment and indoor/outdoor recreational equipment, today announced that it has completed the acquisition of the assets of the Brunswick Billiards business of Life Fitness, LLC, a portfolio company of KPS Capital Partners, LP.

 The acquisition of Brunswick Billiards enables Escalade to further expand its product offering and its connection with consumers within the billiards and indoor recreation market.